 Treeless Saddles – Why and How?By Jenny Austin

 Why saddles with trees can be a fitting nightmareMany riders have had problems with saddle fit at one time or another.
-It’s a common topic on among horse owners, you can see it daily on the various horse forums, and it’s not unusual for some people to spend huge amounts of money on one saddle after another that just don’t work for their horses even though they may have been professionally fitted to the horse.
+It is a common topic on among horse owners, you can see it daily on the various horse forums, and it is not unusual for some people to spend huge amounts of money on one saddle after another that just do not work for their horses even though they may have been professionally fitted to the horse.
 Even a made-to-measure saddle can fail to fit!

 How can this happen?
 The main reason is that a traditional treed saddle is fitted to a static (not moving) horse.
 This is highly deceptive and does not allow for a moving back and shoulders.